caleborchard/Baby-Steps-Multiplayer-Mod-Server/README.md

 A 'settings.cfg' file will be auto generated on first startup.
 Inside you can edit the port and password.
 Leave the password blank to have no password, but a port must be typed in the config.

+If the console window does not open on Windows, you probably need to install the DotNet 8.0 Runtime which is linked at the bottom.

 [Join the Discord!](https://discord.gg/fpBQW5cKdE)
 ---